Communication Sciences and Disorders, Master of Science

-- Three recommendations attesting to the applicant's potential to successfully complete graduate study.
-Longwood CSD undergraduates: at least two of the three from faculty other than Longwood CSD faculty.
+Longwood CSD undergraduates: two of the three must be from faculty other than Longwood CSD faculty.

-- Official transcripts from all colleges and universities attended.
-All official transcripts MUST be sent to CSDCAS at this address: CSDCAS Verification Department, PO Box 9113, Watertown, MA 02471
+- Official transcripts from all colleges and universities attended – this includes dual enrollment transcripts.
+All official transcripts MUST be sent to CSDCAS at this address: CSDCAS Verification Department, PO Box 9113, Watertown, MA 02471.

-- Resume or curriculum vitae that detail your work experience, education, leadership and professional organization activities, and scholarly activities, including publications, presentations, research, honors and awards.
+- Résumé or curriculum vitae that details your work experience, education, leadership and professional organization activities, and scholarly activities, including publications, presentations, research, honors and awards.